nginxinc/nginx-amplify-doc/content/faq/nginx-agent.md

 ### What System Resources are Required?

-Under 10% of the CPU and a few dozen MBs of RSS memory will be consumed.
-If you notice any anomalies in the system resource consumption, please fill in a support ticket through Intercom.
+Expect to use under 10% of the CPU and a few dozen MBs of RSS memory.
+If you notice any unusual resource consumption, submit a support ticket through Intercom.

 ### How Do I Restart NGINX Agent?